emvaized/scrollbar_lens_extension/README.md

 <a href="https://addons.mozilla.org/firefox/addon/scrollbar-lens/"><img src="https://user-images.githubusercontent.com/585534/107280546-7b9b2a00-6a26-11eb-8f9f-f95932f4bfec.png" alt="Get for Firefox"></a>

 This browser extension shows a minimap of the whole page when you hover the scrollbar, allowing to quckly jump to any part of page on click.
+The currently visible part of the page is highlighted on the minimap as well.

 The minimap will appear only if the page is 2.5 times taller than the screen.
-The currently visible part of the page is highlighted on the minimap as well.
+Some images on the page may not shown on the minimap until they were scrolled into the view.

 | ![Screenshot 1](assets/screenshot.png) |
 |-|